Why and whence the Hilbert space in quantum theory?: What is (quantum) orthogonality?

 It is admitted only to such bases or, to be precise, it is through this nature that determines them \cite{br2}.
-One notices that we do not assume a~priori that the belonging to a basis of an observable should be numerical in character and binary, \ie, that it should be given by some numerical relation between its two members.
+One notices that we do not even assume a~priori that the belonging to a basis of an observable should be numerical in character and binary, \ie, that it should be given by some numerical relation between its two members.

 At the same time, additivity \eqref{Naj} and arbitrariness of coefficients $\frak a_j$ say that the $\cal N$"=function is defined, as a minimum, by a sum of only \emph{two} terms.
 The general case \eqref{Naj} is processed recursively.
 Therefore the question of belonging to $\scr A$"=basis reduces to the pairwise relations between its elements.
 This gives rise to the term binary superstructure in theory.
-In order not to burden notation with indices, let us write